thaliaarchi/omniwsa/docs/dialects/lime.md

 ## Parsing

 - Byte-oriented.
-- Numbers are limited to 64 digits when parsing and encoding.
+- Number tokens are limited to 64 bytes.
 - Labels and macro names cannot be mnemonics.
 - `'\n'` and `'\t'` escapes are handled, while any other characters are used unchanged.